 Bottom Line

-When you’re looking for an iPad restaurant POS, Lightspeed Restaurant is the best combination of affordable price and robust functions.
-You can bring your compatible hardware and, for $69, get easy-to-use tools for managing orders and payments.
-It lets you add tools for loyalty, online ordering, delivery, and KDS for transparent, affordable prices.
+When you’re looking for an iPad restaurant POS, Lightspeed Restaurant offers the best combination of affordable price and robust functions.
+You can bring your compatible hardware and, for $69 per month, get user-friendly tools for managing orders and payments.
+Lightspeed also includes options for loyalty, online ordering, inventory, and KDS screens for transparent, affordable prices.
 To see if Lightspeed Restaurant is a fit for you, contact Lightspeed for a demo.